>

 These typically prohibit you from working for the employer’s rivals in the same sector during and/or after your employment.

-As vast as the tech industry can sometimes seem it still very often feels like a small word, so ensure the perimeter of such a prohibition is unambiguously set out, including any restrictions around scope, location and time.
+As vast as the tech industry can sometimes seem it still very often feels like a small world, so ensure the perimeter of such a prohibition is unambiguously set out, including any restrictions around scope, location and time.
 Also, familiarise yourself with the consequences of non-compliance.

 9. Data privacy